The Daily Briefing Tuesday, January 16, 2024

 Game film.

-Just about everybody will tell you Harrison is the best thing since sliced bread.
+Harrison has it all from the neck down Just about everybody will tell you Harrison is the best thing since sliced bread.
 This is why over 99% of mainstream draft platforms have him as a first-round pick and currently the ‘consensus’ No. 4 pick overall.

-The 33rd Team (that was founded by one of my bosses back with the Jets, Mike Tannenbaum), CBS, NBC Sports Chicago, Fox Sports, The Athletic, NYPost, USA Today, Pro Football Focus, Bleacher Report, Pro Football Network and Draft Kings among others have all put a top-5 grade on Harrison just since December 1.
+The 33rd Team (that was founded by one of my bosses back with the Jets, Mike Tannenbaum), CBS, NBC Sports Chicago, Fox Sports, The Athletic, NYPost, USA Today, Pro Football Focus, Bleacher Report, Pro Football Network and Draft Kings ⎯among others ⎯have all put a top-5 grade on Harrison just since December 1.

 Even during the Notre Dame game, the television commentator said, “NFL Scouts call him comically good.”